juanluisbaptiste/apachebench-graphs/README.md

 ## Usage

+There are three helper script included:

+* _ab_graph.sh_: Run an apache bench test and create plot result graphs using gnuplot.
+* _ab_graph_merge.sh_: Merge various ab_graph.sh results graphs into a single one.
+* _ab_graph_scale.sh_: Helper script for ab-graph that can run multple configurable _ab_graph.sh_ runs in one go

+### ab_graph.sh

-The script has the following options:
+This script has the following options:

 ```
 Usage: $0 OPTIONS